-To generate VPM1002BC, only the DNA sequences encoding for the mature peptide, flanked by E. coli hemolysin fragments, were inserted into the genome of the parental M. bovis BCG.
-This refers to the region 1564-3075 bp of the coding sequence (CDS) according to the GenBank entry for listeriolysin O (Accession Number: M24199; see annex 2).
-This was confirmed using the basic local alignment search tool (BLAST) algorithm (33) to align the above mentioned CDS of LLO with the reference sequence of VPM1002 Hyg-.
-The BLAST analysis (annex 3.1) shows that the region 1560-3077 bp of the LLO CDS is found in the genome of VPM1002BC (respective locus of the WGS) with 100 % sequence identity.
-To allow for secretion of listeriolysin, its coding sequence was fused to the gene encoding for Ag85B (34).
-The vector contained a listeriolysin (hly) expressing cassette under the regulation of the mycobacterial promoter sequence from the heat shock protein 60 (hsp60) fused to the leading sequences of the Ag85B to allow for secretion of the hly (35).
+The mature peptide of listeriolysin refers to the region 1564-3075 bp of the coding sequence (CDS) according to the GenBank entry for listeriolysin O (Accession Number: M24199; see annex 2).
+This was confirmed using the basic local alignment search tool (BLAST) algorithm [42] to align the above mentioned CDS of LLO with the reference sequence of VPM1002 Hyg-.
+The BLAST analysis (annex 3.1) shows that the region 1564-3075 bp of the LLO CDS is found in the genome of VPM1002BC (respective locus of the WGS) with 100 % sequence identity.

+To allow for secretion of listeriolysin, its coding sequence was fused to the gene encoding for Ag85B [43].
+The vector contained a listeriolysin (hly) expressing cassette under the regulation of the mycobacterial promoter sequence from the heat shock protein 60 (hsp60) fused to the leading sequences of the Ag85B to allow for secretion of the hly [44].
+The M. bovis BCG hsp60 promoter was taken from the mycobacterial expression vector pMV306.
+The hsp60 promoter is endogenous for mycobacteria and widely used in a variety of vectors, such as the aforementioned and e.g. the commonly used pMV33A [45].
 A hygromycin resistance cassette was as well included in the vector for selection purposes.
-This cassette confers resistance by coding for the kinase hygromycin B phosphotransferase from Streptomyces hygroscopicus, which was first identified in Escherichia coli (36;37).
+This cassette confers resistance by coding for the kinase hygromycin B phosphotransferase from Streptomyces hygroscopicus, which was first identified in Escherichia coli (E. coli) [46, 47].

-For homologous recombination reasons ca. 800 bp ureC flanking regions were cloned up- and downstream the hly cassette.
-Homologous recombination of these regions in the genome of M. bovis BCG led to the replacement of the ureC coding region with the recombinant expression cassette.
+For homologous recombination reasons a 147 bp long 5' part of the ureC gene was cloned up stream of the Ag85B-hly cassette, and a 840 bp 3' part of ureC was cloned downstream of the cassette (see annex 1).
+Homologous recombination of these regions in the genome of M. bovis BCG led to the replacement of the ureC coding region with the recombinant expression cassette (see annex 5).
 The gene ureC encodes for the alpha subunit of the heterotrimeric hydrolase urease in Mycobacteria.
-Insertion of new genetic features into this genes renders the whole enzyme non-functional (38).
+Insertion of new genetic features into this genes renders the whole enzyme non-functional [48].
 This was also achieved by the introduction of LLO with the pVEP2003 vector.
-Sequence data of the respective locus in VPM1002BC shows that the original ureC gene is separated into two parts by the introduced hly-encoding cassette (see annex 3.4) (33).
+Sequence data of the respective locus in VPM1002BC shows that the original ureC gene is separated into two parts by the introduced hly-encoding cassette (see annex 3.4, annex 5) [42].
 The 3'-part of the gene cannot be transcribed due to the lack of promoter region and initiation of transcription start.
-The ureC 5' fragment in VPM1002BC is only 151 bp long and does not contain any important features (39).
-Also, uniprot.org does not list any relevant functions for this short sequence.
+The ureC 5' fragment in VPM1002BC is only 147 bp long, encodes for 49 aa, and does not contain any important features [49].
+Also, the UniProt database [50], a central repository of protein data created by combining the Swiss-Prot, TrEMBL and PIR-PSD databases, does not list any relevant functions for this short sequence (refer to uniprot.org accession number A1KJR2).
+Therefore, the fragments are considered non-functional.

-The hygromycin resistance cassette was flanked by $2 \text{ y} \delta$ resolvase recognition sites, originally belonging to the prokaryotic transposable element Tn3 found in E. coli (40;41), which have been used to excise the hygromycin out of the VPM1002BC upon extrachromosomal expression of the resolvase (42).
+The hygromycin resistance cassette was flanked by $2 \gamma \delta$ resolvase recognition sites, originally belonging to the prokaryotic transposable element Tn3 found in E. coli [51, 52], which have been used to excise the hygromycin out of the VPM1002BC upon extrachromosomal expression of the resolvase [53].
 Hly is encoded as a single copy in the genome of the VPM1002BC.
 It is expressed under the constitutively expressed promoter of the hsp60.